Juke34/BiTeN/README.md

 If you use this template for your developement please cite or acknowledge e.g.

-Development based on the BiTeN template (https://github.com/Juke34/BiTeN) made by Dainat J. <here put commit version>
+Development based on the BiTeN template (https://github.com/Juke34/BiTeN), Dainat J. <here put commit version>

 # Acknowledgement